 Where the deduction for jointly owned land is greater than the owner's land tax liability, the owner's liability is set at zero.
-The deduction will not reduce the owner's liability below zero, such that there is no credit or refund of the amount of the deduction which exceeds the tax payable [Section 9(9)].
+The deduction will not reduce the owner's liability below zero, such that there is no credit or refund of the amount of the deduction which exceeds the tax payable [Section 9(9) of the Land Tax Act 1936].